ewjax/dlvax/README.md

 As a Windows executable:
   - Unzip the DeathLoopVaccine zip file
   - Copy DeathLoopVaccine.ini.example to DeathLoopVaccine.ini, and edit it for the location of your Everquest installation
-  - Ensure the .exe and .ini files are in the same directory, and double click the .exe file to run it
+  - Ensure the .exe and .ini files are in the same directory, and double-click the .exe file to run it
   - That's all that is needed.
 The program will automatically begin monitoring the most recent character log file, and when you switch characters, it will automatically switch as well

 As a python script:
-  - Unzip the source file or clone the github repository to your local computer
+  - Unzip the source file or clone the GitHub repository to your local computer
   - Copy DeathLoopVaccine.ini.example to DeathLoopVaccine.ini, and edit it for the location of your Everquest installation
   - Using make:  Type the command
       - make setup